fraba/-digital_media_methods_sydney/README.md

 ## How-to

-*If you have any problem with the following instruction please email me (francesco.bailo@sydney.edu.au).
+*If you have any problem with the following instructions please email me (francesco.bailo@sydney.edu.au).
 Your problems can also be somebody else's problems!*

 ### Install R